InspiryThemes/realhomes-docs/docs/contact-page.md

 ### Google Map

-If you want to display google map on contact page then you need to enable it from setting displayed in below.
-You need to provide your location's coordinates to display it in google map.
+If you want to display the google map on contact page then you need to enable it from settings displayed below.
+Please provide your location's coordinates.
 You can find your location's latitude and longitude from [itouchmap.com/latlong.html](http://itouchmap.com/latlong.html).
 You also need to provide the appropriate zoom level value as displayed below.

 ![Google Map On Contact Page](images/contact-page/google-map-on-contact-page.png)

 !!! note
-    To enable Google Maps for your website, You need to configure **Google Maps API key** under **Customize → Misc** panel.
+    To enable Google Maps for your website, You need to configure **Google Maps API key** under **Customize → Maps** panel.

 ### Contact Details